ornithos/nectr/README.md

 ### Algorithmic overview

-We'll quickly explore the algorithm via a poky animation.
-A window on some 2D data is shown below.
+We'll quickly explore the algorithm via a little animation.
+A window of some 2D data is shown below.
 The original data is shown in grey.

 ![dead](/_images/clsTurnRes.gif "steps of TURN-RES")